EricLWang/self/Codex.md

 * Living @ 2646 Menlo with 10 Brothers

 ### Goals
-I don't currently believe in setting rigid long term goals, but here is a list of things I hope to transfer to the section above
+I don't currently believe in setting rigid long term goals, but here is a list of things I hope to transfer to Experiences.

 * [  ] Publish a book
 * [  ] Live in Tokyo for at least 2 months
 * [  ] Climb Mt.
 Kilimanjaro
+* [  ] Give a TED talk.
+Topic TBD.
+* [  ] Run a marathon
+* [  ] Complete a triathlon
+* [  ] Get my pilot's license

 ### My writing
 Stuff that I've written that means something to me.
 Embarrassingly enough, this section is currently empty in deliberate hopes that this scenario will incentivize me to change that.
 TBD.